Welcome to the Behavioural Science (BS) Lab!

 Lisa Fazio is an Associate Professor in the Department of Psychology at Vanderbilt University.

-Michal Bialek is an Associate Professor of Psychology at the University of Wroclaw, Poland.
+Grant Wilson is an Associate Professor of Marketing and Innovation at the Hill and Levene Schools of Business, University of Regina.